1938 AC 16-90 Competition Supercharged

 Frederick Charles Gordon-Lennox, 9th Duke of Richmond has a fascinating history mostly revolving around the worlds of motor racing and aviation.
 He worked in Bentley's service department under the assumed name of 'Freddie March' to learn about cars.
 He raced at Brooklands and after WWII he converted the airfield at Goodwood to the racetrack that it is today “Goodwood motor circuit.”

 Freddie March designed the bodywork for this particular AC 16/90 in 1936.
-Still yearly the 'Freddie March Spirit of Aviation' is celebrated at Goodwood Motor Circuit an event that starts the 'Revival Weekend’.
+Still yearly the 'Freddie March Spirit of Aviation' is celebrated at Goodwood Motor Circuit, an event that starts the 'Revival Weekend’.

 AUTHENTIC